-- 7.2.1 The following parties are all Signatories to the Code: - 7.2.1.1 the International Olympic Committee and the International Paralympic Committee; - 7.2.1.2 other Major Event Organizations; - 7.2.1.3 International Federations; - 7.2.1.4 National Olympic Committees and National Paralympic Committees;

-ISCCS - January 2021.5 National Anti-Doping Organizations; and

-- 7.2.1.6 various other organizations listed on WADA's website, including but not limited to associations of National Olympic Committees, associations of International Federations, organizations for Athletes with an impairment that are not International Federations, and national Commonwealth Games Associations. - 7.2.2 Given the large number of Signatories and WADA's limited resources, the CRC may approve proposals by WADA Management to prioritize the monitoring for Code Compliance (a) of certain categories of Signatories, based on the scope of the Anti- Doping Activities required of such categories of Signatories under the Code; and/or (b)

-(b) of certain specific Signatories, based on an objective Risk Assessment.
-The following is a non-exhaustive list of factors that may be considered in such an assessment:
+- 7.2.1 The following parties are all Signatories to the Code: - 7.2.1.1 the International Olympic Committee and the International Paralympic Committee; - 7.2.1.2 other Major Event Organizations; - 7.2.1.3 International Federations; - 7.2.1.4 National Olympic Committees and National Paralympic Committees; - 7.2.1.5 National Anti-Doping Organizations; and - 7.2.1.6 various other organizations listed on WADA's website, including but not limited to associations of National Olympic Committees, associations of International Federations, organizations for Athletes with an impairment that are not International Federations, and national Commonwealth Games Associations. - 7.2.2 Given the large number of Signatories and WADA's limited resources, the CRC may approve proposals by WADA Management to prioritize the monitoring for Code Compliance (a) of certain categories of Signatories, based on the scope of the Anti-Doping Activities required of such categories of Signatories under the Code; and/or (b) of certain specific Signatories, based on an objective Risk Assessment.
+The following is a non-exhaustive list of factors that may be considered in such an assessment: - 7.2.2.1 (where the Signatory is an International Federation) the physiological risk of doping in a particular sport/discipline; - 7.2.2.2 (where the Signatory is an International Federation) participation of the Signatory in the Olympic and/or Paralympic Games; - 7.2.2.3 (where the Signatory is a Major Event Organization) the level of Athletes participating in the Event; - 7.2.2.4 performances by Athletes from a particular country in International Events; - 7.2.2.5 a history of doping in a particular country or a particular sport/discipline; - 7.2.2.6 a Signatory's response to a Mandatory Information Request or a Code

+Compliance Questionnaire;